bruh-moment-0/ecc-aes-gcm-encrypt/README.md

 ## how to run it
 1. install python (minimum requirement: python 3.6) from [python.org](https://www.python.org/downloads/).
 2. run `installer.py` to install the required dependencies.
-3. launch `main.py` to start the application.
+3. launch `main.py` to start the application. or just use .exe distribution

+If you get a virus warning on the .exe version, check [#1](https://github.com/bruh-moment-0/ecc-aes-gcm-encrypt/issues/1)

 ## how to use it
 1. complete the initial setup.